Nass2912/JsTheWeirdParts/README.md

         while Synchronous also means signle threaded but with the addition of executing in order.

     Function Invocation and Execution Stack
         So, as discussed above, every funtion invoked creates a new EC on top of the already existing global EC .
 It stacks up and kindof follow the LIFO prinnciple.
 The last EC created is the the one that is currently being executed.
+Once it has been processed, it gets popped out of the stack and then the one below it executes till the only thing left is the Global EC